nguyenphamquangtue/employee-hierarchy/README.md

 Usage:
 - `docker-compose up -d`

-- Khi bạn start app, tôi đã seed sẵn các data:
+- When you start the app, I have already seeded some data:

 | ID | Name    | Supervisor ID |
 |----|---------|---------------|